brando90/brandomiranda/home.md

 [Professor Tomaso Poggio](https://mcgovern.mit.edu/profile/tomaso-poggio/) -- where he did research on Deep Learning Theory.
-Miranda has been the recipient of several awards, including Most Cited Paper Certificate awarded by International Journal of Automation & Computing (IJAC), Honorable Mention, Ford Foundation Fellowship (2020, 2019), Computer Science Excellence Saburo Muroga Endowed Fellow, Stanford School of Engineering fellowship, and is currently an EDGE Scholar at Stanford University.
+Miranda has been the recipient of several awards, including Most Cited Paper Certificate awarded by International Journal of Automation & Computing (IJAC), two Honorable Mention with the Ford Foundation Fellowship, Computer Science Excellence Saburo Muroga Endowed Fellow, Stanford School of Engineering fellowship, and is currently an EDGE Scholar at Stanford University.